BEComTweaks/docs/docs/to-do.md

 		- Soyjak Vault
 		- Pottery Sherd to Shard for new Sherds
 	- Update `terrain_texture.json` for flattening of keys
+	- Remove Endless End Rods (they are bugged)
 - behaviour-packs
 	- Make Credits Footer use white text
 	- Update backend with stuff from resource-packs [#1](https://github.com/BEComTweaks/behaviour-packs/pull/1)